jhweb/mcp-installer/README.md

 ## Contributing

-For development and contribution guidelines, please see our [Contributing Guide](CONTRIBUTING.md).
+For development and contribution guidelines, please see our [Contributing Guide](CONTRIBUTING.md) and [Development Documentation](DEVDOC.md).

 ## License